-To create a dynamic COMCOL network in Brazil, COMCOL boardmembers Claudia Porto and Antonio Motta started a Portuguese blog.
-Their aim is to collaboratively identify, debate and address the major topics related to collecting in Brazil.
-Besides the blog they have started this year to also organise meetings where topics are addressed and discussed.
-This November they will organise a one day seminar in Rio.
+To create a dynamic COMCOL network in Brazil, COMCOL boardmember Claudia Porto started a Portuguese blog.
+The aim is to collaboratively identify, debate and address the major topics related to collecting in Brazil.
+Besides the blog, Claudia and COMCOL members Maria Izabel Branco Ribeiro and Clara Gerchman have started to also organise, since 2015, meetings where topics are addressed and discussed.
+In November 2015 they organised a one day seminar in Rio.
 Click here to visit the COMCOL Brasil blogsite

 COMCOL is an International Committee of ICOM which aims to deepen discussions, and share knowledge on the practice, theory and ethics of collecting and collections (both tangible and intangible) development.
 COMCOL is a platform for professional exchange of views and experiences around collecting in the broadest sense.
 The mandate includes: collecting and de-accessioning policies; contemporary collecting; restitution of cultural property and respectful practices that affect the role of collections now and in the future, from all types of museums and from all parts of the world.